pyrddlgym-project/pyRDDLGym/README.md

 which loads instance "0" of the CartPole control problem with continuous actions from rddlrepository and simulates it with a random policy for one episode.

+## Usage

+This section outlines some of the basic python API functions of pyRDDLGym in more detail.

 ### Loading an Environment